 What Is an Auto Insurance Deductible?

 An auto insurance deductible is the fixed dollar amount you're responsible for paying as the policy holder toward the financial loss from a covered car accident.
 If your damages exceed your deductible, the insurance company will cover the remaining balance up to your coverage amount.
 You choose your deductible amount and your coverage limits, and are required to pay up to the deductible amount before your insurance company steps in to cover the rest.
 For example, let's say you choose an insurance policy with a $1,000 deductible.
-If you're involved in an accident and the estimated damages are $2,000, you would be responsible to pay $1,000 of a covered loss before insurance kicks in.
+If you're involved in an accident and the estimated damages are $2,000, you'd be responsible to pay $1,000 of a covered loss before insurance kicks in.

 There are two main types of car insurance coverages that typically include deductibles: